rainerschoe/PjonHL/Readme.md

 The target platforms for PjonHL are systems which provide
 - Threading
-- No constrained ressources (Memory)
+- No constrained resources (Memory)

 This document intends to give a simplified overview.
 For detailed documentation please have a look into the corresponding `.hpp` header files.
 A good start is